ajcwebdev/ryan-gpt/done/2023/2023-12-16-solidstart-the-shape-of-frameworks-to-come-part-02.md

 Now, attention turns to user experience.
 The speaker explains that server actions can produce near-instant UI feedback.
 By labeling form submissions as “pending,” the app can render placeholders or highlights.
 If the server returns an error, the client updates accordingly, gracefully handling rejections.

-A second paragraph illustrates how large-scale apps benefit from these patterns.
+This section illustrates how large-scale apps benefit from these patterns.
 Instead of intricate local state solutions, developers rely on built-in reactivity to unify server updates with UI changes.
 This synergy fosters a consistent mental model, bridging typical divides between front-end state and back-end logic.

 ### 02:24:00 - 02:30:00 - Auth in Larger Applications

 In this segment, the speaker circles back to more robust authentication flows for multi-route apps.
 They provide examples of enforcing route-level middleware checks, storing the user in session cookies, and employing redirects for unauthorized requests.
 These patterns remain consistent across SSR or purely client-side states.

-A second paragraph underscores best practices: log users in, attach their ID to the session, then rely on server checks for each route.
+This section underscores best practices: log users in, attach their ID to the session, then rely on server checks for each route.
 Listeners also learn how user data can be partially serialized for quick lookups, all while preserving privacy.
 This approach exemplifies how SSR and client interactivity blend seamlessly for real-world security needs.

 ### 02:30:00 - 02:36:00 - Edge Deployments: Benefits and Caveats